Buddhist councils: Theravada accounts of a third council

 The minor pillar edict of Sarnath discusses divisions in the sangha and how the sangha was unified through the aid of the emperor Ashoka.
 Three 'Minor Pillar Edicts' (at Sarnath, Sāñchī, and Kosambi) discuss the divisions and unification.

-Theravada sources contain narratives of a Third council of the Theravara school which occurred during the reign of Ashoka at Pataliputra, emperor Ashoka's capital.
+Theravada sources contain narratives of a Third council of the Theravara school which occurred during the reign of Ashoka at Pāṭaliputra, emperor Ashoka's capital.

-According to the Theravāda commentaries and chronicles, the Third Buddhist Council was convened by the Mauryan king Ashoka at Pātaliputra (today's Patna), under the leadership of the elder Moggaliputta Tissa.
+According to the Theravāda commentaries and chronicles, the Third Buddhist Council was convened by the Mauryan king Ashoka at Pāṭaliputra (today's Patna), under the leadership of the elder Moggaliputta Tissa.
 Its objective was to purify the Buddhist movement, particularly from opportunistic factions and heretical non-buddhists (tirthikas) which had only joined because they were attracted by the royal patronage of the sangha.
 Due to the increased royal support of the sangha, large numbers of faithless, greedy men espousing wrong views tried to join the order improperly and caused many divisions in the sangha.
 Because of this the third council of one thousand monks were convened, led by Moggaliputtatissa.
 The emperor himself was in attendance and asked the suspect monks what the Buddha taught.
 They claimed he taught wrong views such as eternalism, etc., which are condemned in the canonical Brahmajala Sutta.
 He asked the virtuous monks, and they replied that the Buddha was a "Teacher of Analysis" (Vibhajjavādin), an answer that was confirmed by Moggaliputta Tissa.

 The Theravadins say that council proceeded to recite the scriptures, adding to the canon Moggaliputta Tissa's own book, the Kathavatthu, a discussion of various dissenting Buddhist views and the Vibhajjavādin responses to them.
 Only Theravadin sources mention this text.
 According to this account, this third council also seems to have led to the split between the Sarvastivada and the Vibhajjavāda schools on the issue of the existence of the three times (i.e. temporal eternalism).
 This doctrine seems to have been defended by a certain Katyayaniputra, who is seen as the founder of Sarvastivada.
 But according to K.L.
 Dhammajoti, the Sarvastivada lineage and the Vibhajyavāda lineage of Moggaliputta were already present during the time of Emperor Aśoka.